Skip to content

 Key business uses

 While both Macs and PCs can be used for most essential business functions, Macs tend to be more popular for artistic endeavors.
-Graphic designers, video editors, audio engineers, app developers, web developers, and other creative professionals often prefer the intuitive design and high-quality applications and tools.
+Graphic designers, video editors, audio engineers, app developers, web developers, and other creative professionals often prefer Apple's intuitive design and high-quality applications and tools.

 Performance

 Users often feel that Macs perform better than PCs.
 Apple produces its own hardware and operating system, meaning the two are designed to work together seamlessly.
-Additionally, macOS is generally considered more stable than Windows.
+Additionally, Apple macOS is generally considered more stable than Windows.
 Meanwhile, PCs with varying hardware configurations run Windows OS.
-In some instances, the hardware and software may not integrate as well, leading to stability issues.
+In some instances, the right hardware and software may not integrate as well, leading to stability issues.

 Interface